pdxdevs/pdxdevs.org/docs/resources/contributing/README.md

 - Fire off your pull request, we'll review it and work with you if any updates need to be made.
 - Thanks for contributing!

-### Adding a new page

-If you'd like to add a new page, we'll need to account for a few things first.
-Are you adding a new top-level page?
-Will this go within a specific subsection?
-If a new page sounds viable, we advise you chat it out in our [#topic-community](https://denver-devs.slack.com/app_redirect?channel=topic-community) channel in the Denver Devs Slack.

 ## Updating or adding Vue components

 VuePress handles components just like a typical Vue installation - except it bundles them in a different place.
-To find our components, you'll need to visit `denverdevs.org/docs/.vuepress/components/` - that's where you'll find them.
+To find our components, you'll need to visit `pdxdevs.org/docs/.vuepress/components/` - that's where you'll find them.

 We suggest pulling this repo down and working on it locally.